Inflation guide

 The Inflation Calculator uses a chosen annual rate to estimate how prices or buying power may change over time.
 It is a simple planning model, not a live CPI lookup.

-Use it when you want to: Estimate what today costs might become after inflation.
+Good fit examples: Estimate what today costs might become after inflation.
 Estimate the future buying power of a fixed dollar amount.

 What to enter